Indian Idol 11 Grand Finale: Sunny Hindustani Wins The Trophy; Rohit Raut Bags The Second Place!

 Ankona Mukherjee was declared second runner-up, while third and fourth runner-ups were Ridham Kalyan and Adriz Ghosh, respectively.

-The first and second runners-up received Rs 5 lakh and the other two got Rs 3 lakh.
-The finalists also received Rs 1 lakh from Lotus herbals, gift hampers from Cadbury Dairy Milk and Colgate.
+The first and second runners-up received Rs 5 lakhs and the other two got Rs 3 lakhs.

 (Images Source: Sony TV - Instagram & Twitter)